Herb-AI/HerbLearn.jl/README.md

 - learning, training, and evaluation in `learn.jl`, and
 - data loading and other useful things in `utils.jl`

-## Using PyCall
+## Using PythonCall
-`PyCall` is a package to communicate with Python code from inside Julia that we use to build our PyTorch modules.
+`PythonCall` is a package to communicate with Python code from inside Julia that we use to build our PyTorch modules.
 Hence, make sure to configure the desired Python binary path as follows from the project's Julia REPL:

 ```
 using Pkg